Vinay-1999508/pdm-cic-decimation-filter/README.md

 SEND_LOW: Isolates the lower half of the register (saved_cic_data[7:0]), exposes it to the UART, and pulls the trigger again.

 WAIT_LOW: Waits for the lower byte transmission to finish, then returns to IDLE.

-Verification Proof: * Waveform Capture: (See image_735fff.png) The full system simulation demonstrates the entire pipeline working in unison.
-When the filter calculates 0x0010, you can visually trace the FSM waking up, dividing the data, and driving the tx_out pin to execute two completely distinct serial packet bursts back-to-back (0x00 burst followed by the 0x10 burst).
 ---

 ## 📐 System Architecture